fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 ##### Skip this section if you are using CocoaPods!
 1. Obtain the frameworks
 * Carthage
-  * Add the following lines to your Cartfile
+  * Add the following line to your Cartfile
 	 ```
 	github "fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp" ~> 2.4.0
-	github "braintree/braintree_ios" ~> 6.32.0
 	```
-   * Note that the second line is only required if you wish to support payment via PayPal.
-If you do not wish to support PayPal, you may omit the Braintree dependency.
    * Run the following command in your terminal
      ```
      carthage update --use-xcframeworks